MikeAvgeros/code-with-mike/README.md

     All users can sign up and login to the website, which gives them access to extra features.
 They can also update or delete their profile, add a profile image and contact the website owner with feedback or suggestions to improve services.

     - #### **Site owner goals**
-      - To develop a financially viable e-commerce web application
+      - To develop a financially viable e-commerce web application.
-      - To provide a beautiful and user-friendly interface
+      - To provide a beautiful and user-friendly interface.
-      - To provide great user-experience across multiple devices
+      - To provide great user-experience across multiple devices.
-      - To increase online presence
+      - To increase online presence.
-      - To convert interest into sales
+      - To convert interest into sales.

     - #### **Site user goals**
-      - To access a user-friendly website across multiple devices
+      - To access a user-friendly website across multiple devices.
-      - To receive clear information about the courses being sold
+      - To receive clear information about the courses being sold.
-      - To buy courses that are of interest
+      - To buy courses that are of interest.
-      - To provide feedback after purchasing a course
+      - To provide feedback after purchasing a course.
-      - To contact and connect with the website owner
+      - To contact and connect with the website owner.

   - ### **User stories**

     - **Navigation and website experience**
-      - As a site user, I want a responsive website so that I can access it on different devices
+      - As a site user, I want a responsive website so that I can access it on different devices.
-      - As a site user, I want to easily navigate across the site so that I can find the information I need
+      - As a site user, I want to easily navigate across the site so that I can find the information I need.
-      - As a site user, I want to view a lists of products with enough information to make informed decisions
+      - As a site user, I want to view a lists of products with enough information to make informed decisions.
       - As a site user, I want to find out if there are any deals, promotions and offers.
       - As a site user, I want to view reviews and feedback about a product from other buyers.
       - As a site user, I want to contact the website owner to ask questions about their services or offer feedback.

     - **Shopping experience**
-      - As a shopper, I want to view all products available so that I can quickly have an overview of what is on offer
+      - As a shopper, I want to view all products available so that I can quickly have an overview of what is on offer.
       - As a shopper, I want to quickly and easily view featured or best-selling products.
-      - As a shopper, I want to select the quantity for an item if applicable so I can order what I need
+      - As a shopper, I want to select the quantity for an item if applicable so I can order what I need.
-      - As a shopper, I want to easily update the quantity of products in my cart or delete if I have changed my mind
+      - As a shopper, I want to easily update the quantity of products in my cart or delete if I have changed my mind.
-      - As a shopper, I want to be able to save my favourite products in a wishlist to view/purchase at a later date
+      - As a shopper, I want to be able to save my favourite products in a wishlist to view/purchase at a later date.
       - As a shopper, I want to view related items so that I can purchase several in the category of my choice.
-      - As a shopper, I want to be able to write a review of a product that I bought or the services that I have received
+      - As a shopper, I want to be able to write a review of a product that I bought or the services that I have received.

     - **Shopping bag and checkout**
-      - As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered
+      - As a shopper, I want to review items in my shopping bag so that I can adjust quantities ordered.
-      - As a shopper, I want to view the total cost of my purchase including VAT before making payment
+      - As a shopper, I want to view the total cost of my purchase including VAT before making payment.
-      - As a shopper, I want to enter payment information in a safe and secure way so that I can checkout quickly with confidence
+      - As a shopper, I want to enter payment information in a safe and secure way so that I can checkout quickly with confidence.
-      - As a shopper, I want to be able to remake a failed payment quickly and not have to add all items to cart again
+      - As a shopper, I want to be able to remake a failed payment quickly and not have to add all items to cart again.
-      - As a shopper, I want to receive confirmation of my order so that I can have a proof of purchase
+      - As a shopper, I want to receive confirmation of my order so that I can have a proof of purchase.
-      - As a shopper, I want to view previously purchased items
+      - As a shopper, I want to view previously purchased items.

     - **Registration and account management**
-      - As a site user, I want to register for an account so that I can view my profile, orders, reviews and favourite items
+      - As a site user, I want to register for an account so that I can view my profile, orders, reviews and favourite items.
       - As a site user, I want to receive an email upon succesful registration.
-      - As a site user, I want to be able to login and logout so that I can access my profile safely
+      - As a site user, I want to be able to login and logout so that I can access my profile safely.
-      - As a site user, I want to personalize my profile so that I can update my information and profile image
+      - As a site user, I want to personalize my profile so that I can update my information and profile image.
-      - As a site user, I want to be able to easily reset my password if forgotten to access my account
+      - As a site user, I want to be able to easily reset my password if forgotten to access my account.

     - **Admin and site management**

-      - As the site owner, I want to view, add, update or delete the products on the site
+      - As the site owner, I want to view, add, update or delete the products on the site.
-      - As the site owner, I want to view, add, update or delete the collections on the site
+      - As the site owner, I want to view, add, update or delete the collections on the site.
-      - As the site owner, I want to view, add, update or delete promotions for certain products
+      - As the site owner, I want to view, add, update or delete promotions for certain products.
-      - As the site owner, I want to display very good feedback on the landing page to create engagement
+      - As the site owner, I want to display very good feedback on the landing page to create engagement.
-      - As the site owner I want to view all orders placed by the customers
+      - As the site owner I want to view all orders placed by the customers.
-      - As the site owner I want to view customer feedback in order to improve the products and/or services
+      - As the site owner I want to view customer feedback in order to improve the products and/or services.
       - As the site owner, I want to be able to edit most of the content, so that I can keep my website up to date and engaging.

   - ### **Scope**